Verified: July 2026.

 A recruitment specialist calls back in your native language within one business day.
 In this call:

-- Your eligibility is verified (age, health, citizenship, no criminal record)
+- Eligibility is verified: age, health, citizenship, no criminal record

 - Any missing documents are listed